Quantum-Enhanced Simulation-Based Optimization for Newsvendor Problems: Results

-In this scenario, we assume a revenue cost per item of $r = 0.6$ and a cost of procurement per item of $c = 0.2$, while varying the fixed purchasing cost, denoted by $t \in [0.1,0.6]$.
-The results are depicted in Fig. (\ref{fig:7},\ref{fig:7b}).
+In this scenario, we assume a revenue cost per item of $r = 0.6$ and a cost of purchasing per item of $c = 0.2$, while varying the fixed cost, denoted by $t \in [0.1,0.6]$.
+The result is depicted in Fig. (\ref{fig:7}).

-The optimal order quantity remains consistent regardless of the fixed purchasing price.
+The optimal order quantity remains consistent regardless of the fixed price.
 While the fixed price does influence the profit value, the model consistently identifies the optimal order quantity that maximizes profit.
-Given that the price per item remains constant, it remains a rational choice to order more items to optimize profit.
+Given that the purchasing price per item is constant, it remains a rational choice to order more items to maximize profit.